claceio/docs/content/docs/Configuration/overview/_index.md

 ## Home Directory

-The `CL_HOME` environment variable used to locate the home directory for the Clace server.
+The `CL_HOME` environment variable is used to locate the home directory for the Clace server.
 If no value is set, this defaults to the directory from which the Clace server was started.
 This location is used to store:

 - The sqlite database containing the metadata information, default is `$CL_HOME/clace.db`
 - The logs for the service, under the logs folder.